What is the Meaning of Lokah Samastah Sukhino Bhavantu

-As we witness Disclosure proliferating the general population, it is heartening to remind ourselves that the ancients share in this galactic understanding.
+As we witness disclosure proliferating in the general population, it is heartening to remind ourselves that the ancients share in this galactic understanding.
 The Rishis (or great spiritual masters) before us saw themselves not as only human beings, but as galactic beings.
 Wider than a planetary scope, the Lokah Samastah Sukhino Bhavantu mantra blesses our families in the stars, our creatures upon the planet, and those with whom we walk daily.

 The wisdom traditions all note that as we chant, we directly affect the fields of energy on the Earth.
 Though we can conceptualize this truth (and some clairvoyants may actually see it) we haven’t had actual proof until recently.

 The Schumann Resonance is the electromagnetic frequency of the Earth.
-It has remained steady at 7.83hz.
+It is mostly stable at 7.83hz.
 This is also the vibration of the sacred mantra of creation Om.

 We can now see, in quantifiable means, that the raising of our consciousness is affecting the frequencies of the Earth.
 These ancient mantras are more than spiritual practice, they are powerful forces creating true change.